Interacting topological quantum chemistry of Mott atomic limits: Conclusion

-The basic building block of iTQC's trial states is the $n$-MAL operator, which creates a cluster of $n$ electrons with non-trivial transformation properties under spatial symmetries.
-Existing frameworks to identify the nature of entangled and featureless many-body states typically rely on nonlocal observables like string order parameters~\cite{Pollmann2012} or entanglemtent spectra~\cite{Haldane2008} that are hard to access in traditional condensed matter experiments.
+The basic building block of iTQC's trial states is the $n$-MAL operator, which creates a cluster of $n$-electrons with non-trivial transformation properties under spatial symmetries.
+They are 0D-block cSPTs, including classes of cSPTs that are disconnected from any noninteracting state.
+Existing frameworks to identify the nature of entangled and featureless many-body states typically rely on nonlocal observables like string order parameters~\cite{PhysRevB.86.125441} or entanglemtent spectra~\cite{Haldane2008} that are hard to access in traditional condensed matter experiments.
 A strength of the Green's function based iTQC formalism is that it is based on substantially less exotic correlation functions that could be measurable.
+In ED, there is no computational gain from using our method.
+Yet, in QMC and in quantum simulations the type of correlators we consider are generically easier to compute than SPT topological invariants.
+Therefore for most physically relevant cases, the recipe proposed in the present paper is comparatively computationally cheaper.
 Specifically, it is possible to infer information about the particle-particle Green's function $\Gt$ by relating it to the superconducting susceptibility

 where $T_{\tau}$ is the time-ordering operator~\footnote{The superconducting susceptibility is thus related to the time-ordered Green's function, as opposed to the retarded Green's function considered in this work.}.
 However, in experiments it may be easier to measure the particle-hole Green's function $\Gt_{\mathrm{ph}}$.
 For example, in neutron scattering one measures the spin-spin correlation function and certain electromagnetic properties are related to the current-current correlator, which can be computed from $\Gt_{\mathrm{ph}}$~\cite{Schwinger}.
 Furthermore, Raman scattering cross sections depend on $\Gt_{\mathrm{ph}}$~\cite{Raman}.
 A measurement of the anticorrelation of electrons in momentum space can show the ``correlation hole" originating from the Pauli principle and repulsive Coulomb interactions \cite{PhysRevB.73.041404,PhysRevLett.98.257604}.
 Alternatively, one can observe the 2-photon 2-electron spectra with intense pulses of light~\cite{PhysRevLett.103.063002}.